isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-access-delete.md

 1. Identify your IMS Org ID and make sure it is linked to your Advertising Cloud accounts.

-   An IMS Org ID is a 24-character alphanumeric string appended with @AdobeOrg.
+   An IMS Org ID is a 24-character alphanumeric string appended with "@AdobeOrg."
 Most Adobe Experience Cloud customers have been assigned an IMS Org ID.
 If your marketing team or internal Adobe system administrator doesn't know your organization's IMS Org ID, or isn't sure if it's been provisioned, contact Adobe Customer Care at gdprsupport@adobe.com.
 You'll need the IMS Org ID to submit requests to the Privacy API.

    >[!IMPORTANT]
    >